EnterpriseDB/repmgr/README.md

 ----------

-When `repmgrd` is running with the option `-m/--monitoring-history`, it will constantly write node status information to the `repl_monitor` table, which can be queried easily using the view `repl_status`:
+When `repmgrd` is running with the option `-m/--monitoring-history`, it will constantly write standby node status information to the `repl_monitor` table, providing a near-real time overview of replication status on all nodes in the cluster.

+The view `repl_status` shows the most recent state for each node, e.g.:

     repmgr=# SELECT * FROM repmgr_test.repl_status;
     -[ RECORD 1 ]-------------+-----------------------------